 The source material for her paintings is another art form, photography.
 Brilli had been using family photographs for years before she hit a upon the idea of buying slides that people were selling online.
 When she buys the slides, she owns the rights and can use them as subjects for her paintings, like “Night Swimming.”

 “I’m inspired by the good photography, mostly.
 Kodachrome slides, things like that,” Brilli says.“I gravitate toward pools as a subject.
-I found some really awesome photos that were night shots at this pool in Oklahoma, so I bought the slides on eBay.”
+I found some really awesome photos that were night shots at this pool in Oklahoma, so I decided to purchase the slides.”

-Brilli is represented by Skidmore Contemporary Art in Santa Monica, California and by Jessica Hagan Art in Newport, R.I.*, and recently had her own exhibition, “On the Brink” at Walker-Cunningham Fine Art in St. Louis, Missouri.
+Brilli is represented by Skidmore Contemporary Art in Santa Monica, California and by Jessica Hagen Fine Art and Design in Newport, R.I., and recently had her own exhibition, “On the Brink” at Walker-Cunningham Fine Art in St. Louis, Missouri.
 Her next exhibit just may be on the shelf in a bookstore near you. •

 View more of Brilli’s artwork at jbrilli.com.